Uncertainty about the future - Diving into agriculture and farming

 Although 2022 has been difficult for many businesses, those in the farming and agriculture industry in particular have faced many challenges that are putting their livelihoods at risk.
 Not only are they struggling with rising costs but the lack of rain has significantly impacted their crop production, leading to a limited supply for customers and an increase in prices.

 This year, we’ve had the driest January to June since 1976 which has led to overall yields and crop sizes being lower than usual.
 This poses a problem to farmers if they haven’t irrigated their crops as it’s likely they won’t grow to their full capacity due to the lack of rain and so it might not be possible for them to be sold.
 As a result, profits will decrease and there will be less supply on shop shelves, adding to the pressure on the farming and agriculture industry.
 In addition, many irrigation reservoirs are nearly empty and this will have a severe impact on future crops and could lead to inflated prices for customers.
-There’s also less food available for livestock as the fields which they’d usually graze on has been dried out, so farmers are relying on silage, hay and grain that was set aside for the winter months, limiting their supply for the rest of the year.
+There’s also less food available for livestock as the fields which they’d usually graze on have been dried out, so farmers are relying on silage, hay and grain that was set aside for the winter months, limiting their supply for the rest of the year.

 However, the Department for Environmental, Food and Rural Affairs (DEFRA) is now allowing farmers to relax the rules in their agri-environmental scheme agreements and will provide them with wider access to water.
 This will help to ease the burden on the agriculture and farming industry as they’ll be able to continue producing crops despite the dry weather and can provide vital food for livestock.

 Despite the assistance from DEFRA, businesses in this sector are still facing challenges due to the current cost-of-living crisis.
 The price of animal feed, fuel and fertilisers has increased dramatically, putting farmers at risk of going out of business as many are unable to keep up with the rising costs.
 Some businesses have been forced to reduce their food production and use less fertiliser in an attempt to reduce outgoing costs.
 This will cause a reduction in supply for customers and increase wholesale prices, so the agriculture and farming industry is calling on the UK Government to provide more assistance and help to prevent this situation from occurring.
-The Government did introduce its food strategy for England in June, which aimed to help farmers with the rising costs.
-However, many believe that these measures do not provide enough support for businesses, as costs are still excessive and unsustainable.

 Changes to the red diesel entitlement have caused problems for farmers